RainCandyTech/FPArchiveIndex/README.md

 |2/16/2021|50.0.20.183|:heavy_multiplication_x:|:heavy_check_mark:(x64)|
 |3/16/2021|50.0.20.338|:heavy_check_mark:(x86)|:heavy_multiplication_x:|

-## Flash Player Consumer Edition by ZhongCheng Network (Chinese Mainland)
+## Flash Player Consumer Edition by Zorange (Chinese Mainland)
 ### Introduction
-In February 28, 2018, Adobe announced the exclusive partner of Flash Player in Chinese Mainland: 2144 and its subsidiary ZhongCheng Network.</br>
+In February 28, 2018, Adobe announced the exclusive partner of Flash Player in Chinese Mainland: 2144 and its subsidiary Chongqing Zhongcheng Network Technology Co.
+Ltd. (Zorange).</br>
 Starting from version 30, they started to distribute a China-Specific version of Flash Player.</br>
 On their "Flash Player China Official Website", they provide online installers of Flash Player for Windows users, and offline installers for Mac and Linux users.</br>
 Unfortunately, they decided to stop offering Linux binaries for general users in May 2021.</br>
 (They will continue to offer Linux binaries for paid enterprise user.)</br>
 The last Linux version is v34.0.0.137.</br>
 The latest Windows & macOS version can be checked in ["Flash Player China Official Website"](https://www.flash.cn/download-wins).</br></br>
 The offline installers for Windows is also available at some 3rd party websites or softwares, like 360 Software Manager (360 软件管家) and Tencent Software Center (腾讯软件中心).
-They're also available on flash.cn server, but normally ZhongCheng will not provide the links of these files to the public.
+They're also available on flash.cn server, but normally Zorange will not provide the links of these files to the public.
 ### Tech Specs
 Before September 2020, the version number of China Edition is synchronized with the international version.</br>
 Starting in September 2020, the version number is raised to 33.</br>